-The Group applies a three line of defense model for operational risk management.
-The business and support units form the first line of defense.
+The Group applies a three line of defence model for operational risk management.
+The business and support units form the first line of defence.
 They have the primary responsibility and accountability for identifying operational risk in their areas and to promptly mitigate any issues.

-The Group Operational Risk function as the second line of defense, provide consistent and standardized methods and tools to business and support functions for managing operational risk.
-The Group Operational Risk unit monitors the risk management process and compliance to the operational risk policies and procedures.
-It conducts independent analysis of the operational risk exposure and the bank's mitigating strategies.
+Operational Risk function as the second line of defence, provide consistent and standardised methods and tools to business and support functions for managing operational risk.
+The function monitors the risk management process and compliance to the operational risk policies and procedures.
+It conducts independent analysis of the operational risk exposure and the Group's mitigating strategies.

-The Group's Internal Audit as the third line of defense, provides independent assurance to the Board of Directors.
+The Group's Internal Audit department as the third line of defence, provides independent assurance to the Board of Directors.